 Traditionally, on Friday, educational programs are planned for student, including a series of 10-minute living-history presentations.
 School groups may call (386) 397-7009 to register for the event.

-Where: Olustee Battlefield is located on U.S. 90, 13 miles east of Lake City and 50 miles west of Jacksonville.
+Where: Olustee Battlefield State Historic Park: is located on U.S. 90, 13 miles east of Lake City and 50 miles west of Jacksonville.
 5815 Battlefield Trail Road, Olustee, FL 32072

-- More advice for visitors to the re-enactment.
+- More advice for visitors to the Civil War reenactment.

 - Website for Olustee Festival and Craft Show in Lake City